Useful links to other organisations

 Domestic Violence Intervention Project

-Provides a violence prevention programme for men and a woman’s support service for their partners and ex-partners
+Provides a violence prevention programme for men in London.

 Respect